 Book your rental car in advance

 The longer you wait with booking your rental car, the more the price will go up.
-In high season (summertime), it is also likely that your choice is getting less as time goes by.
+In high season (summertime), it is also likely that your choices are limited.

 On the other hand, if you book your rental car too far ahead, you can also be disappointed with the price.
 In general, the ideal period to book your rental car is between 3 to 6 months before your trip.